 Advanced techniques in biomedical computing, imaging, and visualization are changing the face of biology and medicine in both research and clinical practice.
 The goals of biomedical computing, imaging and visualization are multifaceted.
 While some images and visualizations facilitate diagnosis, others help physicians plan surgery.
-Biomedical simulations can help scientists to acquire a better understanding of human physiology.
+Biomedical simulations can help to acquire a better understanding of human physiology.
 Still other biomedical computing and visualization techniques are used for medical training.
 Within biomedical research, new computational technologies allow us to "see" into and understand our bodies with unprecedented depth and detail.
-As a result of these advances, biomedical imaging, simulation, and visualization will help produce new biomedical scientific discoveries and clinical treatments.
+As a result of these advances, biomedical imaging, simulation, and visualization will help produce exciting new biomedical scientific discoveries and clinical treatments.

-Biomedical simulations depend on numerical approximation methods, such as finite element, finite difference, and finite volume methods, to model the varied phenomena of interest.
+Biomedical simulations are dependent on numerical approximation methods, including finite element, finite difference, and finite volume methods, to model the varied phenomena of interest.
 An important requirement of the numerical approximation methods above is the need to create a discrete decomposition of the model geometry into a 'mesh'.
-The meshes produced are used as input for computational simulation and as the geometric basis for visualization results to be displayed.
-Historically, the generation of these meshes has been a significant bottleneck in efforts to efficiently generate accurate biomedical models.
+The meshes produced are used as input for computational simulation, as well as, the geometric basis for which many of the visualization results are displayed.
+Historically, the generation of these meshes has been a critical bottleneck in efforts to efficiently generate biomedical simulations which can be utilized in understanding, planning, and diagnosing biomedical conditions.

-In this paper, we will outline a pipeline of tools for effective generation of meshes suitable for biomedical simulations.
-Because of the wide array of geometries and phenomena encountered in biomedical computing, this pipeline must incorporate a flexible suite of tools that will offer some generality to mesh generation of biomedical models.
-We will discuss several tools that have been successfully used in past problems and how these tools have been incorporated into SCIRun.
-We will demonstrate mesh generation for example problems along with methods for verifying the quality of the meshes generated.
-Finally, we will discuss ongoing and future efforts to bring all of these tools into a common environment to dramatically reduce the difficulty of mesh generation for biomedical simulations.
+In this paper, we will outline a pipeline for more efficiently generating meshes suitable for biomedical simulations.
+Because of the wide array of geometries and phenomena encountered in biomedical computing, this pipeline will incorporate a flexible suite of tools that will offer some generality to mesh generation of biomedical models.
+We will discuss several tools that have been successfully used in past problems and how these tools have been incorporated into the suite of other tools.
+We will demonstrate mesh generation for a couple of example problems along with methods for verifying the quality of the meshes generated.
+Finally, we will discuss on-going and future efforts to bring all of these tools into a common environment to dramatically reduce the difficulty of mesh generation for biomedical simulations.